AJAkil/All-things-AI/README.md

 - Car Price Detection With KNN
 - Simple Boook recommendation system
 - Pytorch Projects
-- LOA (Lines of Action) - The board Game
+- LOA (Lines of Action) - The Board Game
+- Exam Scheduling with Local Search
+- Logistic Regression and Adaboost algorithm from scratch

 ## The readme of the projects are included in the individual projects